jrbgit/GraphLinq.Locales/README.md

 The last line of a set of parameters does not have a `,` comma at the end of it!

+Indentation should be with 4 spaces - not tabs

 ## Changes

 Please do not add any new fields to the document unless we discuss.